 While the OpenMP parallelization is controlled with the environment variable mentioned above or other external settings the degree of MPI parallelization is controlled in the command line call to the MPI executable of Fleur.
 Typically fleur_MPI is provided as a command-line argument to the respective MPI executable mpirun, mpiexec, srun, or similar.
-The degree of MPI parallelization is also a command-line argument to the respective MPI executable mpirun, mpiexec, srun, or similar.
-The degree of MPI parallelization is also a command-line argument to the respective MPI executable.
-Please be aware that invoking such an executable with the non-MPI-parallelized version of Fleur will yield Fleur errors.
+The degree of MPI parallelization is also a command-line argument to the respective MPI executable with the non-MPI-parallelized version of Fleur will yield Fleur errors.
 The distribution of the Fleur calculation onto different compute nodes of a cluster is typically set by the respective variables in a Jobfile for the used queueing system.